 - Make sure you go to the interviews as it’s shocking how many people make appointments and don’t turn up!

 - Also, ring the agencies regularly to remind them that you’re there.
 It’s the squeaky wheel that gets the oil, as they say, so if you call regularly (at least once a week) they will remember you and put you forward for more jobs.

-CV’s have one purpose only and that’s to get you an interview.
+CVs have one purpose only and that’s to get you into job interviews.

 It’s the first thing potential employers look at.
 This means you only have about a page (keep your CV short, no-one wants to read reams of information!) to make yourself stand out and to show what an asset you will be to the team.

-Employers for big companies tend to skim CV’s for 30 seconds before moving on to the next so keep it straight to the point and explain why you’ll be a good addition to their company and an asset to the team.
+Employers for big companies tend to skim CV’s for 30 seconds before moving on to the next so keep it concise and straight to the point.

 If you don’t have much experience…